Nikoloz Basilashvili: 2020: Loss of form, tour suspension due to COVID

-2021: Fourth and fifth title, Olympics, maiden Masters final
+Representing Georgia in the Davis Cup tie against Estonia, he won his match over Vladimir Ivanov.
+Despite winning his match, Estonia still won the tie over Georgia 4–1.
+On March 12, the ATP announced that it would suspend tournament play due to the COVID-19 pandemic, which lasted through July.

+2021: Two titles, Masters finalist

 Basilashvili started his 2021 season at the Antalya Open.
 Seeded sixth, he reached the quarterfinals where he lost to fourth seed, world No. 23, and eventual champion, Alex de Minaur.
 Seeded fifth at the Great Ocean Road Open, he was defeated in the second round by world No. 188 Mario Vilella Martínez.
 At the Australian Open, he was eliminated in the first round by American Tommy Paul.

 In Montpellier, Basilashvili was beaten in the first round by French qualifier Grégoire Barrère.
 At the Rotterdam Open, he lost in the first round to qualifier Cameron Norrie.
 In Doha, he defeated John Millman and Malek Jaziri before stunning second seed and world no. 6, Roger Federer, in the quarterfinals.
 His semifinal win against Taylor Fritz in straight sets earned him his sixth ATP final against fifth seed Roberto Bautista Agut.
 He ended up beating Bautista Agut to win his fourth ATP singles title.
 At the Dubai Championships, he was defeated in the second round by 15th seed Taylor Fritz.
 Seeded 27th at the Miami Open, he was eliminated in the second round by Mikael Ymer.

 Starting his clay-court season seeded fourth at the Sardegna Open, Basilashvili reached the semifinals where he fell to defending champion and eventual finalist, Laslo Đere.
 He retired during his first-round match against Filip Krajinović at the Monte-Carlo Masters due to injury.
 Competing in Barcelona, he was beaten in the first round by Jérémy Chardy.
 Seeded fifth at the BMW Open in Munich, he made it to the final beating Thiago Monteiro, qualifier Daniel Elahi Galán, lucky loser Norbert Gombos, and second seed Casper Ruud.
 He defeated 7th seed, Jan-Lennard Struff, in the championship match to lift his fifth ATP singles title.
 Playing in Madrid, he lost in round one to Benoît Paire.
 At the Italian Open, he was defeated in the first round by ninth seed Matteo Berrettini.
 Seeded third at the first edition of the Belgrade Open, he suffered a second round upset at the hands of qualifier Andrej Martin.
 Seeded 28th at the French Open, he was eliminated in the second round by qualifier Carlos Alcaraz.